PETA Is Untangling the Web of Lies Spun by the MoD

 Wallace has a long history of actively opposing any switch to faux fur for the caps.

-In a desperate attempt to cling to its cruel traditions, the MoD is making laughable assertions about the faux bear fur – despite never having placed a cap made from the fabric on a single guard’s head.
+In a desperate attempt to cling to its cruel traditions, the MoD is rejecting the faux bear fur – despite never having placed a cap made from the fabric on a single guard’s head.

 Yet here we are in 2022, and the world’s most celebrated and accomplished designers and luxury brands have all said no to real fur, including Calvin Klein, Burberry, Vivienne Westwood, and Tommy Hilfiger.
 And the majority of mainstream retailers , including AllSaints and ASOS, are also fur-free.

 If they can do it, so can the MoD.

 The UK Doesn’t Want Fur – Make Your Voice Heard

 In January, along with PETA friend Alesha Dixon, we launched a government petition, which will trigger a parliamentary debate if it reaches 100,000 signatures.
 This will restore the power to the public to demand a modern, humane alternative that would save taxpayers money and spare bears’ lives.

 Add your name today and ask your friends to do so, too.
 Every signature counts: